vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 ‘unto them on his right hand’.
 It happens to the blessed ones in His proximity, that is in heaven on the Himavat, and as such to the initiated Pāśupata in his

 yoga  with God, who may be represented either by the image or by the guru.
-In sum, the Pāśupata Dakṣiṇām¯urti is a state in which God reveals one quarter of Himself, the form to which He grants access, i.e. yoga; it is Śiva’s figure of grace.
+In sum, the Pāśupata Dakṣiṇāmūrti is a state in which God reveals one quarter of Himself, the form to which He grants access, i.e. yoga; it is Śiva’s figure of grace.
 34

 In spite of the use of the word mukha, used here in figurative sense, I think the Śvetāsvatara Upaniṣad 4.21 expresses this very idea: